Dynamic Zoom Simulations of structure formation beyond standard cosmology

-The lightcone halo mass function (LCHMF) represents the number density of dark matter halos as a function of their mass, in a lightcone-like view over a certain redshift range.
-Arepo and Gadget4 employ the Friends-of-Friends (FoF) algorithm \citep[][]{davis_evolution_1985} for detecting collapsed structures from a distribution of particles.
-In our case, this distribution is made of the interpolated positions of particles crossing $R_{lc}$ (i.e., the main lightcone output), which we ran through the FoF algorithm in postprocessing to detect halos directly on the lightcone.
+The light cone halo mass function (LCHMF) represents the number density of dark matter halos as a function of their mass, in a light-cone-like view over a certain redshift range.
+Arepo and Gadget4 employ the friends-of-friends (FoF) algorithm \citep[][]{davis_evolution_1985} for detecting collapsed structures from a distribution of particles.
+In our case, this distribution is made of the interpolated positions of particles crossing $R_{lc}$ (i.e., the main light cone output), which we ran through the FoF algorithm in postprocessing to detect halos directly on the light cone.
 The resulting halo masses were then binned on an arbitrary number of $21$ bins between $10^{13}$ and $10^{15}$ $\mathrm{M}_\odot/h$.
 Due to the limited resolution of our validation suite (Table~\ref{tab:simulations}), we computed the LCHMF only for the \textsc{mediumHR} simulations.
 While these simulations yield only the top end of the LCHMF, we are still able to cover $\sim 2$ orders of magnitude.